 Where to Celebrate Thanksgiving in the USA

-Due to COVID-19 restrictions, most of us may not be able to head Stateside for the festivities this year, it’s worth finding somewhere amazing to join in.
+Due to COVID-19 restrictions, most of us may not be able to head Stateside for the festivities this year, but we still love hearing about all the amazing celebrations around the country.
 Here are a few of the best places in the USA to celebrate Thanksgiving: